gvorbeck/container-pricing/FAQ.md

 ### Calculating and Reporting Consumed MSU ###

+**What is the reporting process for Solution Consumption License Charges? **

+There is no new tool or data collection process for SCLC.
+SCRT has been enhanced to report the MSU consumption for Container Pricing Solutions as of SCRT V25.2.

+No new SMF data need be collected for SCLC.
+The existing SMF records already collected for SCRT use contain all the data needed to support the SCLC metric.

 **How is the MSU consumption measured by SCRT?**

 For each hour during a reporting period, SCRT will calculate the MSUs consumed by the LPARs and/or tenant resource groups (TRGs) that are configured to be part of the Container.
 This MSU calculation is based on the actual general purpose processor CPU time that the workloads consume.